 Puppies can contract parasites in several ways, including eating things they shouldn’t.
 If your puppy gets parasites, it can impact healthy development, which includes the hardening of its ear cartilage.

 Be sure to take your puppy to the vet regularly and have routine fecal exams to check for worms and other parasites.
 Your vet can recommend an appropriate deworming protocol for your growing puppy and treat parasites if they occur.

 How to Help Your Puppy’s Ears Stand Up

 A puppy’s ear development is a natural process that takes time.
 However, if you want your puppy to have strong, alert ears, you can help the process along in a number of ways.

 Cheap dog food often has poor nutrition, which may impact your puppy’s cartilage development.
 High-quality commercial food formulated for puppies is the best choice for supporting your pup’s nutritional needs.

 In an effort to move ear development along, some owners will add supplements like calcium.
 This isn’t always a good idea, since it can negatively impact your puppy’s skeletal growth.
 Be sure to speak with your vet before adding supplements to your puppy’s food.

 Chew toys give your puppy’s jaw, head, and neck muscles a workout, which is important for ear development.
 Chew toys are also good for teething and keeping your puppy occupied.
 German Shepherds are strong, even as pups, so be sure to choose solid, durable chew toys that are safe and appropriate for your puppy.

-Taping should only be considered if your puppy’s ears are not standing between 5-6 months, but never earlier.
-That said, if you wait until the seventh or eighth month, it may be too late to help.
+Taping should only be considered if your puppy’s ears are not standing between 5–6 months, but never earlier.
+That said, if you wait until the 7th or 8th month, it may be too late to help.